Matka Canyon: Vrelo Cave

 Located on the right bank of the Treska River, Vrelo Cave was listed as one of the top 77 natural sites in the world in the New7Wonders of Nature project.

 Vrelo Cave has many stalactites including a large one in the middle of the cave known as the "Pine Cone" due to its shape.
 There are two lakes at the end of the cave, with one larger than the other.
 The smaller lake is 8 metres (26.2 feet) at its longest length and 14.92 metres (48.9 feet) in depth at its deepest point.
 The larger lake is 35 metres (114.8 feet) at its longest length, and 18 metres (59 feet) at its deepest point.

-Though the exact depth of the cave is unknown, some speculate that it could be the deepest underwater cave in the world.
+Though the exact depth of the cave is unknown, it is believed to be among the deepest in Europe and/or the world.

 Biology

 Matka Canyon is home to a wide variety of plants and animals, some of which are unique to the area.
-Roughly 20% of the plant life found at Matka is endemic and only found here.
-The canyon is also home to 77 indigenous species of butterfly.
-The canyon is also home to the most venomous snake in south Europe, the horned viper.
+Roughly 20% of the plant life found at Matka is endemic and only found there.
+The canyon is also home to 77 indigenous species of butterfly, in addition to the most venomous snake in south Europe, the horned viper.
 The canyon's caves are home to large populations of bats.